Boundedness of elliptic Calabi-Yau varieties with a rational section

 \begin{conjecture} Let $k, r$ be positive integers.
 There exists a positive integer $m=m(k,r)$ such that for any klt projective pair $(X, B)$, where $B$ has rational coefficients, and any klt-trivial fibration $f \colon X \rightarrow Z$ as in Theorem~\ref{bundle}, where the relative dimension of $f$ is $k$ and $r$ is the positive integer defined in Remark~\ref{cbf.lin.eq.rmk}, there exists a birational model $Z' \rightarrow Z$ where the multiple $mM_{Z'}$ of the moduli b-divisor on $Z'$ descends and is base point free. \end{conjecture}

-The effective semi-ampleness conjecture remains an hard unsolved problem, but for our purposes we only need the case where $M_Z$ is numerically trivial and the generic fibre of $f$ is smooth: this was settled in~\cite{MR3180598}.
+The effective semi-ampleness conjecture remains a hard unsolved problem, but for our purposes we only need the case where $M_Z$ is numerically trivial and the generic fibre of $f$ is smooth: this was settled in~\cite{MR3180598}.

 \begin{theorem} \cite{MR3180598}*{Theorem 1.3} Fix a positive integer $b$.
 There exists an integer $m=m(b)$ such that for any klt-trivial fibration $f\colon (X, B)\rightarrow Z$ with \begin{itemize} \item $B$ a Weil $\mathbb{Q}$-divisor,